gretty-gradle-plugin/gretty/RELEASING.md

 - Click `Close` and wait for the process to complete.
 You can follow the progress in the `Activity` tab below by using the `Refresh` button.
 - Click `Release` and be sure that `Automatically Drop` is checked.
 Again wait the process and check the progress.

-Wait until the new version is available at `https://repo1.maven.org/maven2/org/gretty/gretty/x.x.x/` (takes a while - maybe half an hour).
+Wait until the new version is available at `https://repo1.maven.org/maven2/org/gretty/gretty/x.x.x/` (takes a while - maybe half an hour - and note the last `/` - it's important!).

 - Publish to `plugins.gradle.org`: